uptane/uptane-standard/uptane-standard.md

 # Detailed Design of Uptane {#design}

 Uptane is a secure software update framework for automobiles.
 We do not specify implementation details.
-Instead, we describe the components necessary for a compliant implementation, and leave it up to individual implementors to make their own technological choices within those requirements.
+Instead, we describe the components necessary for a compliant implementation and leave it up to individual implementors to make their own technological choices within those requirements.

 At a high level, Uptane requires: